ProFormA/taskxml/whitepaper-grades.md

    If the pointed at test exhibits sub test results, this points to one of the sub results.
 Examples are individual test cases in a unit test specification, individual violation rules in a static code analyzer, individual error classes in a compilation step, etc. Since the sub-ref format or content is test-tool-specific, it is not normed in the ProFormA format.

-##### Attributes of the nullify-literal element
+##### The nullify-literal element

 The nullify-literal element represents a numerical constant serving as an operand of the comparison expression.
+It supports a single attribute:

  - **value**